XPhyro/scripts/README.md

 - None of the scripts pre-check for the availability of their dependencies.
 - In some scripts, GNU extensions are used (for instance, `sed -i` or `strcasestr`).
-- All scripts were written with only Linux in mind.
-Although they will often be compatible with all Unix-like and Unix-derived systems, they might not always be portable to non-Linux systems.
+- Some scripts were written with only Linux in mind, although they may be compatible with other Unixes and Unix-likes.

 ## Related
 - You can find my gpup management scripts